minori-fh/AdoptAFriend/README.md

 ## Improvements for the Future
 Some improvements that I would like to make to this application provided more time:

-1. Mobile responsiveness for the sidemenu
-2. Incorporate user authentication to allow users to save certain dogs on their account to visit later
+1. Incorporate user authentication to allow users to save certain dogs on their account to visit later
-3. Ability to update the comments that users have already left on a dog
+2. Ability to update the comments that users have already left on a dog
-4. Refactoring code to use ES6 syntax
+3. Refactoring code to use ES6 syntax

 ## Getting Started
 These instructions will help get you a copy of the project up and running on your local machine for development and testing purposes.